Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

 Step 1: Unplug the Washer and Shut Off Water Supply

-Locate the power cord at the back of the GE GTW720BSNWS and unplug it from the wall outlet.
-Move to the water shutoff valves behind the washer—turn both the hot and cold water supply knobs clockwise until they stop.
-This ensures no water enters the machine during your repair and eliminates electrical hazards while you work with the switch assembly.
+First things first—locate the power cord at the back of your GE GTW720BSNWS and unplug it from the wall outlet.
+Next, head over to the water shutoff valves behind the washer and turn both the hot and cold water supply knobs clockwise until they stop.
+This ensures no water enters the machine during your repair and eliminates any electrical hazards while you work with the switch assembly.

 Step 2: Open the Lid and Inspect the Lid Switch Area

 Gently raise the lid of the GE GTW720BSNWS to its full open position.
 Look directly beneath the lid on the interior rim of the washer cabinet, toward the top-left or top-right corner (depending on your machine’s configuration).
-You’ll see a small rectangular plastic or metal module mounted to the underside of the lid frame—this is the lid switch assembly.
-Note its orientation and the wire connector attached to it (typically a white or gray multi-pin connector).
-Photograph this area with your phone for reference.
+You’ll spot a small rectangular plastic or metal module mounted to the underside of the lid frame—this is the lid switch assembly.
+Take note of its orientation and the wire connector attached to it (typically a white or gray multi-pin connector).
+I often snap a quick photo with my phone for reference.

 Step 3: Disconnect the Electrical Connector

 Using needle-nose pliers or your fingers, gently squeeze the small tab or lever on the wire connector attached to the lid switch assembly.
-The connector should disengage with minimal force.
-Pull the connector straight away from the switch—do not twist or force it, as the pins inside are delicate.
+It should disengage with minimal effort.
+Pull the connector straight away from the switch—don’t twist or force it, as the pins inside are delicate.
 Set the connector aside on a clean surface.
-If the connector is stubborn, apply a small amount of penetrating oil and wait 5 minutes before trying again.
+If it’s being stubborn, a little penetrating oil can help; just wait 5 minutes before trying again.

 Step 4: Remove the Fasteners Securing the Old Lid Switch Assembly

-The lid switch assembly on the GE GTW720BSNWS is typically secured with two Phillips head screws, located on the top and bottom of the mounting bracket.
+The lid switch assembly on the GE GTW720BSNWS is generally held in place with two Phillips head screws, located on the top and bottom of the mounting bracket.
 Using a Phillips head screwdriver, turn these fasteners counterclockwise to remove them.
-Keep these screws in a small container—you will reuse them for the new switch.
-If your machine uses clips instead of screws, use needle-nose pliers to release the tabs holding the assembly in place.
+Keep these screws in a small container—you’ll reuse them for the new switch.
+If your machine uses clips instead of screws, grab those needle-nose pliers to release the tabs holding the assembly in place.

 Step 5: Carefully Remove the Old Lid Switch Assembly

-Once the fasteners are removed, gently pull the old lid switch assembly straight away from its mounting location on the GE GTW720BSNWS.
-Do not force it—if resistance is felt, check that all fasteners have been removed and that the wire connector is fully disconnected.
+With the fasteners removed, gently pull the old lid switch assembly straight away from its mounting location on the GE GTW720BSNWS.
+Don’t force it—if you feel resistance, double-check that all fasteners have been removed and that the wire connector is fully disconnected.
 Inspect the mounting surface on the underside of the lid frame for any dirt, rust, or corrosion.
-Use a dry cloth to wipe this area clean.
-Discard the old switch assembly or keep it for recycling.
+Use a dry cloth to clean this area.
+You can either discard the old switch assembly or keep it for recycling.

 Step 6: Prepare the New Lid Switch Assembly (WH12X10527 or WH01X10671)

-Remove the new lid switch assembly from its packaging.
-Verify that the strike plate (the curved metal or plastic tab that the switch contacts when the lid closes) is included and properly aligned on the new assembly.
-Check that the wire connector is intact and that the connector pins are not bent or damaged.
-If you are also replacing the lid gasket (WH02X10241), install it now onto the lid frame before reinstalling the switch, as it provides a proper seal and helps the lid latch with the correct pressure.
+Take the new lid switch assembly out of its packaging.
+Verify that the strike plate (the curved metal or plastic tab that the switch contacts when the lid closes) is included and properly aligned.
+Make sure the wire connector is intact and that the pins aren’t bent or damaged.
+If you’re also replacing the lid gasket (WH02X10241), now’s the time to install it onto the lid frame before putting the switch back in place for a proper seal and latch engagement.

 Step 7: Position and Install the New Lid Switch Assembly on the GE GTW720BSNWS